odak.learn.tools

 -

-rotx(tensor) –Rotation matrix at X axis.
+rotx(tensor) –Rotation matrix around X axis.

 -

-roty(tensor) –Rotation matrix at Y axis.
+roty(tensor) –Rotation matrix around Y axis.

 -

-rotz(tensor) –Rotation matrix at Z axis.
+rotz(tensor) –Rotation matrix around Z axis.

 Source code in odak/learn/tools/sample.py